 The Vaudeville and Minstrel Show given in Masonic Temple May 24 by the St. Luke's Woman's Guild was most enjoyable and successful.
-Despite the very bad weather a large crown was present and applauded the efforts of the local talent.
-The opening number was the "Dancing Daisies," composed of Jane Maxwell, Margaret Lewerth, Cicely Kershaw, Jean Easter Frances Barnard, Jessie Tappan, Evelyn Green, Adele Johns Betty Khight, Laura Abbott, and Betty Bristol.
-They charming "Daisies" and sang and danced in a very delight charming "Daisies" and sang and danced in a very delightimanner.
-Little Pam Sweeny gave a Polish dance in costume which showed great talent.
+Despite the very bad weather a large crowd was present and applauded the efforts of the local talent.
+The opening number was the "Dancing Daisies," composed of Jane Maxwell, Margaret Lewerth, Cicely Kershaw, Jean.
+Easton, Frances Barnard, Jessie Tappan, Evelyn Green, Adele Johnson, Betty Knight, Laura Abbott, and Betty Bristol.
+They made charming "Daisies" and sang and danced in a very delightful charming "Daisies" and sang and danced in a very dengineer, manner.
+Little Pam Sweeny gave a Polish dance in costume, manner.
+Little Pam Sweeny gave a Polish dance in costume, which showed great talent.
 "Isabella's Jewels," a burlesque skit by Edmund Levy, was given by three members of the Gardens Players.
-When the curtain was drawn aside, a court-room in King Ferdinand palace, with the king and queen seated on their thrones and Columbus before them, was presented to view.
-The queen played by Mrs. Marjorie Wilson, was sewing a large patch the Infanta's rompers, and the king, played by Crispia Bebb. was listening to the arguments of Columbus, played by Harper D.
+When the curtain was drawn aside, a court-room in King Ferdinand's palace, with the king and queen seated on their thrones and Columbus before them, was presented to view.
+The queen, played by Mrs. Marjorie Wilson, was sewing a large patch on the Infanta's rompers, and the king, played by Crispia Bebb, was listening to the arguments of Columbus, played by Harper D.

 Canaday.

-Mary Amelia Zinberg gave an interpretative dance which was

-graceful and pretty and was well received.
+Mary Amelia Zinberg gave an interpretative dance which was graceful and pretty and was well received.
 The surprise number was the "Harmony Quartet."
-Telloron, James Peters, A. W. Stone, and "Pops" Martin were responsible for this pleasing diversion.
+Ted Paton, James Peters, A. W. Stone, and "Pops" Martin were

-Lack of space prevents describing in detail the various numbers in the altogether captivating All-Ladies' Minstrels which occupied the second part of the program.
+Lack of space prevents describing in detail the various num-bers in the altogether captivating All-Ladies' Minstrels which occupied the second part of the program.
 Dancing was then indulged in by the audience.

-The St. Luke's Woman's Guild held a strawberry festive on June 11. in the Guild Hall, which proved most enjoyable.
+The St. Luke's Woman's Guild held a strawberry festival on June 11, in the Guild Hall, which proved most enjoyable:

-The Guild held the last meeting of the season on Fridar tine 6.
+The Guild held the last meeting of the season on Friday, June 6.
 All activities have ceased until fall when a large bazaar and fair will be held.